First Round Of Artists Announced For Iceland Airwaves - The Reykjavik Grapevine

 Published February 1, 2017

-Barely three months after last year’s Airwaves concluded, organisers have issued a statement announcing the first round of acts for Airwaves 2017.
+Barely three months after last year’s Airwaves concluded, organisers have announced the first round of acts for Airwaves 2017.
 As reported, venues have also expanded to the northern town of Akureyri.

 According to the statement, the following acts will be performing at Airwaves this year, which is scheduled to be held from November 1 – 5: